Education in Florida: Primary and secondary schools

+As of 2023, there are 4,230 public elementary and secondary schools in Florida.
+This includes 941 secondary (high) schools, 588 middle schools, and 2,248 elementary schools, along with some Pre-K and others.
+These schools collectively served 2,870,527 students through the end of the 2021-2022 school year.

+As of 2021, there are 2,640 private elementary and secondary schools in Florida, collectively serving 486,830 students.

-Early attempts to develop public schools began as early as 1831, when the Florida Education Society was founded in Tallahassee.
-After the Civil War, the state adopted a new constitution which established the Department of Public Instruction, headed by the Superintendent of Public Instruction.
+Attempts to develop public schools began as early as 1831, when the Florida Education Society was founded in Tallahassee.
+After the Civil War, the state adopted a new constitution which established the Florida Department of Public Instruction, headed by the Florida Superintendent of Public Instruction.
 The legislature passed a law in 1869 to provide "a uniform system of public instruction, free to all the youth residing in the state between the age of six and twenty-one years", and C. Thurston Chase was appointed by the governor to serve as the first superintendent.
-In 1968, a constitutional revision replaced the Department of Public Instruction with the Department of Education, which is headed by the Commissioner of Education.

-For most of the state's history, the schools have been segregated by race.
+For most of the state's history, the schools were segregated by race.
 Prior to the civil war, little effort was made to educate African-American children, and in fact an 1832 law made it illegal to educate black people, whether slave or free.
 In 1885, the state passed a law prohibiting integrated education.
 In 1920 the state appointed J.H.
 Brinson as its first supervisor of Negro education.
 The state also maintained segregated schools for Seminoles.

+From the end of the Reconstruction era in the 1870s until the 1940s, the state and local governments gave far less money to all-black public schools compared to the favored white public schools.
+(There were no racially integrated schools.)
+However, many private schools for Blacks were funded by Northern philanthropy well into the 20th century.
+Support came from the American Missionary Association; the Peabody Education Fund; the Jeanes Fund (also known as the Negro Rural School Fund); the Slater Fund; the Rosenwald Fund; the Southern Education Foundation; and the General Education Board, which was massively funded by the Rockefeller family.

-In 1954, the Brown v.
+In 1954, Brown v.
 Board of Education, a United States Supreme Court case, declared segregated schools illegal, but few changes were made in Florida.
 Although a 1960 law repealed the prohibition on integration, it was not until 1963 that a black student, Chester Seabury, petitioned the Broward Board of Education, gained admittance, and became the first African-American to graduate from a white high school in Florida.
+In 1968, a constitutional revision replaced the Department of Public Instruction with the Department of Education, which is headed by the Commissioner of Education.